 Minimum lot size.
 Your single-family lot must be at least 5,000, 7,200, or 9,600 square feet depending on which single-family zone your house is in.

-Minimum yard size.
+Minimum yards.
 Your single-family house can’t be too close to the property line in your front, side, and rear yards.
 Most often, we require your house to be 20 feet from the front property line, 5 feet from the side property line, and 25 feet from the back property line (or 10 percent of the lot depth if it is less than 25 feet).

 Parking and access.
 Your single-family lot must meet our rules for parking and car access to your property.
 Usually, we require you to maintain the property’s parking spaces and access to them.
 At a minimum, we require one parking space per lot.